 The funding committee reviews proposals and recommends funding for university community projects.
 One or two committee members volunteer to serve as liaison(s) for each approved project and are able to encourage greater WSWU involvement with the project and the students.
 In addition, university representatives of approved projects are invited to board meetings and lectures to increase awareness of the project’s activities.

 The membership committee enlists new WSWU members who will ably support or actively participate in its activities.
 The committee is always interested in suggestions for potential new members and for increasing diversity in the organization.

 This committee plans the Ida H. Early Composing a Life panel event for undergraduate and graduate women focused on life after graduation.
 The panel features women from various fields who share their personal stories and advice on how to successfully combine careers, families, and community activities.

-The Women’s Society recognizes one or more graduating senior women annually with the Harriet K. Switzer Leadership Award.
+The Women’s Society recognizes up to two graduating senior women annually with the Harriet K. Switzer Leadership Award.
 Awardees contribute significantly to the Washington University community and show exceptional potential for future leadership.
 The leadership award committee oversees the selection process.

 The marketing and communications committee identifies communication channels within and outside the university community to feature WSWU’s mission and programs.
 It also plans to develop interactive communications, marketing, and sales strategies.

-The scholarship committee provides ongoing oversight to the selection process of the Elizabeth Gray Danforth scholars.
+The scholarship committee provides ongoing oversight of the Elizabeth Gray Danforth scholars.
 Each year, the Women’s Society sponsors a two-year, full-tuition Washington University scholarship for an outstanding transfer student from the St. Louis Community College District.